Twas The Night After Christmas: A Newfoundland Mummer Story

 One mummer grabbed Gram, another jigged with the broom.

 Who was this stranger?
-She’d no chance to tell
+She’d no time to tell

 The Mummer made merry, ‘twas time for a dance